matt9874/Pokedex/README.md

 To stop the service, press Ctrl+C

 ## Run application using Docker
-Navigate to Pokedex folder (which contains DockerFile) and execute the following:
+Navigate to Pokedex folder (which contains the Dockerfile) and execute the following:
 ```bash
 docker build -t pokedex .
 ```